 For more details see the topic entitled Paying Nonresident Alien Contractors/Payees and Tax Treaty Eligibility for Nonresident Alien Independent Contractors.

 Federal Excise Tax Exemption

 The University of Minnesota is exempt from Federal excise taxes on the purchase of communications services (telephone) and gasoline.
-A Federal excise tax exemption certificate for communications services must be filed with the vendor (one time only).
-An exemption certificate for gasoline should be filed annually (or whenever requested) with the vendor.
+A Federal excise tax exemption certificate for communications services must be filed with the supplier (one time only).
+An exemption certificate for gasoline should be filed annually (or whenever requested) with the supplier.